Eurasian bittern: Behaviour

 Eggs, Collection Museum Wiesbaden.
 Ruler is marked in millimeters.

-Eurasian bitterns feed on fish, small mammals, amphibians and invertebrates, hunting along the reed margins in shallow water.
+Eurasian bitterns feed on fish, small mammals, birds and their nestlings, snakes, lizards, amphibians and invertebrates (such as worms, molluscs, crustaceans, spiders and insects), hunting along the reed margins in shallow water.
 British records include eels up to 35 cm and other fish, mice and voles, small birds and fledglings, frogs, newts, crabs, shrimps, molluscs, spiders and insects.
 In continental Europe, members of over twenty families of beetle are eaten, as well as dragonflies, bees, grasshoppers and earwigs.
 Some vegetable matter such as aquatic plants is also consumed.

 Males are polygamous, mating with up to five females.
 The nest is built in the previous year's standing reeds and consists of an untidy platform some 30 cm across.
 It may be on a tussock surrounded by water or on matted roots close to water and is built by the female using bits of reed, sedges and grass stalks, with a lining of finer fragments.
 The eggs average 50 by 40 mm in size and are non-glossy, olive-brown, with some darker speckling at the broader end.
 Four to six eggs are laid in late March and April and incubated by the female for about twenty-six days.
 After hatching, the chicks spend about two weeks in the nest before leaving to swim amongst the reeds.
 The female rears them without help from the male, regurgitating food into the nest from her crop, the young seizing her bill and pulling it down.
 They become fully fledged at about eight weeks.